3 Steps to Improve Your Workplace Communication

 Communication connects us all, yet every individual has their own particular way of communicating with others.
 This makes developing systems and processes around effective workplace communication that apply to everyone especially challenging.
-How can you feel empowered to embrace your individual communication style and also work efficiently with your teammates who have different communication styles to reach your shared goals?
+How can you feel empowered to embrace your individual communication style and also work efficiently with your team members who have different communication styles to reach your common goals?

 Once we’re able to turn the mirror on ourselves to see what we’re bringing to the interactions we have at work, we’re ready to start to build empathy for the way others communicate.
 This allows for open communication, instead of communication being contained within silos.

-Below are a few measures you can take to communicate more effectively and thoughtfully at work and create a happier, more productive work environment:
+Below are a few measures you can take to communicate more effectively and thoughtfully at work, prevent miscommunication, and create a happier, more productive work environment:

 Share your communication preferences with your teammates as soon as possible.
 Sharing your user manual with your co-workers (even as soon as you introduce yourself to them) removes the guesswork on their part in establishing a fruitful working relationship with you.
-If you are managing a team, encourage your reports to create user manuals when they first join your team.
+If you are managing a team, encourage your reports to create user manuals during their onboarding process.

 Honor your team members’ communication preferences.
-This one’s easy (and can do wonders for employee engagement and improving company culture): if someone says that they don’t like to be put on the spot, for example, then don’t put them on the spot.
+This one’s easy (and can do wonders for team building, employee engagement, improving company culture): if someone says that they don’t like to be put on the spot, for example, then don’t put them on the spot.
 If your boss hates Slack and loves email, be sure you’re managing up via email.

 Incorporate tools that support flexibility in your day-to-day work.
 A great way to ensure that you and your team aren’t operating in communication silos is to use tools that fall on various points of the communication spectrum.
-Having a balance of apps or programs that span asynchronous and synchronous forms of communication will keep all of your bases covered, especially at a time when more of us are working remotely than ever before.
+Having a balance of apps or programs that span asynchronous and synchronous forms of communication will keep all of your bases covered and increase productivity, especially at a time when more of us are working remotely than ever before.

 A video message is an ideal go-between between written and verbal communication, as it asynchronously delivers a message with all of the verbal and non-verbal elements of synchronous communication.
 This adds a level of vulnerability and sincerity that can catalyze the bonds you have with your teammates, which makes communicating with them easier.